Grand Shaftesbury Run and Tri weekend

 The next day, Stu and I got up early ready to rack up for the tri.
 I donned my lovely SOAS team kit and also my wetsuit.
 I had dipped a toe into the water and found it was at best chilly and at worst freezing :-O

-I chose to wear my bootees as it was so cold, even though they’re slightly too big for me and probably don’t aid my swimming.
+I chose to wear my booties as it was so cold, even though they’re slightly too big for me and probably don’t aid my swimming.

-I thought my transition would be quite quick, especially as there were other people around and I wanted to beat them out of T1… but I was wrong.
-I don’t think I can blame the 3:54.3 on the length of the run, it’s mainly because I was faffing around.
+My transition is usually quick.
+Especially when there are other people around who I want to beat out of T1.
+That did not happen at this event.
+I don’t think I can blame the 3:54.3 on the length of the run.
+It’s mainly because I was faffing around.
 I must learn to speed up!

-I felt quite good going out on the bike.
-I hadn’t done much training on my bike, but I’ve been doing a lot of spinning classes, so I was hoping they would help.
-I saw my friend, Teri, out on the course – she was doing the sprint distance.
+The bike course felt quite good.
+I hadn’t done much training on my bike, but I’ve been doing a lot of spinning classes.
+I was hoping they would help.
+My friend Teri was out on the course doing the sprint distance.
 I also heard someone say hello and was pleased to learn that it was Jenny – a blog follower and Facebook friend.
 It’s so nice to meet people who I only know ‘virtually’.

 I saw my friend Suzanne out on the bike route.
 Unfortunately, her friend had a puncture, so she stopped to help him repair his bike.